roc4huang/vertx-http-api/README.md

 The result of a method is serialized depending of the request content-type.
 For example json.

-The route names should be unique and can for example be to used to generate urls.
+The route names should be unique and can for example be used to generate urls.

 ```

 public  class OrderController extends Controller {

-    public final static String ROUTE_ORDER = "FooController.order";
+    public final static String ROUTE_ORDER = "OrderController.order";

     @Factory
     public static Supplier<Controller> newInstance() {